Let’s Address The Trauma You’re Finally Ready To Release

 Video featuring JVN of Queer Eye and IFS founder Dick Schwartz.

-• Feeling like you don’t like yourself sometimes
+Feeling like you don’t like yourself sometimes (even if you also do)

 About Annie

-I’ve always known I had trauma work to do.
-Like many of us, I heard that the way to deal with emotional struggle was to do therapy.
+I always knew I had trauma healing to do.
+Like many of us, I heard that the way to deal with emotional struggle was to go to therapy.
 I spent years (and years!) in therapy trying to heal.
 Therapy did bring me some significant tools and insights.
 I was able to manage my pain better and improve my relationships.

 Then, as a client of Brainspotting and IFS parts work myself, I found deeper relief from childhood trauma and emotional pain.
 I experienced my body’s ability to activate deep healing.